fatbuddy/layoffs-decoded/README.md

 Questions:

-1. Does the COVID-19 pandemic affect layoffs in the US?
+1. How did the COVID-19 pandemic affect layoffs in the US?

-2. Predicting future layoffs and identifying the most influential factors causing layoffs in Nasdaq 500 companies.
+    - Were there more layoffs before, during, or after COVID-19?
+    - Identifying the factors affecting the layoffs.
+Like company size, and financial data like revenue, cost of revenue, etc.

+2. Analyze possible factors affecting layoffs in the recent years and predicting future layoffs based on those factors.

-3. What are the profiles of employees who were impacted by the recent layoffs in the tech industry?
-A profile may include:
+3. What are the employee profiles (title, department, location) impacted by recent layoffs in the tech industry?
-    - Employee position
-    - Department
-    - Location